 - A refractive “surprise”.
 This refers to an unexpected optical error following the surgery.
 Prior to surgery you will undergo a test referred to as biometry.
 This uses a computerized ultrasound device that measures your eye to determine the correct power of intraocular lens required.
 This is very accurate but very rarely the lens selected does not provide the desired visual outcome.
 This might require further surgery to exchange the lens or corneal laser surgery to correct the error.

-- Other possible complications include tearing of the lens capsule (<1%) which could mean that it is more difficult to implant an intraocular lens.
+- Other possible complications include tearing/rupture of the lens capsule (incidence less than 1% at Face & Eye over the course of the last 15 years) which could mean that it is more difficult to implant an intraocular lens.
 There are other extremely rare complications which your surgeon can discuss with you prior to surgery.

 How long does the implant last?